 |---|---|---|---|

-For other professional platforms (Upwork, Fiverr, freelancing sites), a square 400–800 px headshot in JPG format is usually accepted (Source: Portrait Pal).
+For other professional platforms (Upwork, Fiverr, freelancing sites), a square 400–800 px headshot in JPG format is usually accepted.

 Resume norms vary by country.
 Where photos are acceptable or expected:

-If you are applying in the United States, double‑check whether a photo is recommended for your field.
+If you are applying in the United States, check whether a photo is recommended for your field.
 When in doubt, prioritize LinkedIn and your website instead.
+For exact CV photo dimensions in cm, inches, and pixels by region, see Resume & CV Photo Size — Exact Dimensions Guide.

 On websites, you control the layout.
 The main goal is consistency: same aspect ratio, similar head size, similar background for everyone.

-BetterPic’s 4K exports give you enough detail that designers can create separate crops for small grids, detailed bios and press kits without re‑shooting photos (Source: BetterPic).
+BetterPic's 4K exports provide enough detail for designers to create separate crops for small grids, detailed bios, and press kits without re-shooting photos.

 Correct cropping is as important as the size.
-Follow these steps whether you are preparing a photo from a traditional shoot or exporting from BetterPic.
+Follow these steps whether you are preparing a photo from a traditional shoot or an AI headshot generator like BetterPic.

-Pick an aspect ratio based on where the image will appear:
+Pick a ratio based on where the image will appear:

 Start with a larger file (for example, a 4K BetterPic export) and crop down to the ratio you need.

-Most portrait experts recommend placing the subject’s eyes about one third of the way down from the top of the frame, not in the vertical center.
-This follows the classic rule of thirds and gives a balanced, natural look (Source: Wikipedia - Headroom).
+Place the subject's eyes about one third of the way down from the top of the frame.
+This follows the classic rule of thirds and gives a balanced, natural look.

 For professional headshots:

-Export in sRGB so colors look consistent across browsers and devices (Source: Headyshot).
+Export in sRGB so colors look consistent across browsers and devices.

 BetterPic is designed to make both individual and team headshots easy to use everywhere:

-Because all of your images start at a high resolution, you can safely create versions for LinkedIn, resumes, your website and print from the same session.
+Because all images start at high resolution, you can create versions for LinkedIn, resumes, your website, and print from the same session.

 Use a square 1:1 headshot.
-LinkedIn recommends 400 × 400 px minimum, but exporting at 800 × 800 or 1000 × 1000 px gives a sharper result on modern devices (Source: Buffer, Image For Post).
+LinkedIn recommends 400 × 400 px minimum, but exporting at 800 × 800 or 1000 × 1000 px gives a sharper result on modern devices.
 Keep your face centered with your eyes about one third from the top.